alialghanay/alekhwa-comming-soon/README.md

 Although this project was never completed, it laid the groundwork for our future endeavors.
 We took what we learned and applied it to bigger and better projects.

-## Contributions

-If you find this repository useful or want to contribute, feel free to open an issue or submit a pull request!

 ## License

 MIT